 The youthful Mason was a “fantastic musician,” recalled B-1 trombonist Richard Jones.
 “He could stand in front of a whole band and pick out the one guy with a bad note.”
-[This is a particularly ironic skill given the story bandsmen tell of the two times the Navy tried to replace Parsons with a white bandmaster.
-In each instance, during rehearsal for the “National Anthem” prior to a big public event, one reed would squawk, the bandmaster would stop, fuss, and start again, only to have another one squawk, and the process would go on until the white bandmaster would give up in exasperation, never able to find the culprit(s).]
+This is a particularly ironic skill given the story bandsmen tell of the two times the Navy tried to replace B-1’s bandmaster, James Parsons, with a white bandmaster.
+In each instance, during rehearsal for the “National Anthem” prior to a big public event, one reed would squawk, the bandmaster would stop, fuss, and start again, only to have another one squawk, and the process would go on until the white bandmaster would give up in exasperation, never able to find the culprit(s).
+And each time, the baton came back to Parsons.

 Mason and and his band were why clarinet player William Skinner, a Norfolk native, had traveled to Greensboro to attend college.
 Skinner had seen them perform several times: “And I’d heard all about Bernard Mason.
 ‘Prof’ they called him.
 That was the best band around, and he was the best violinist I’d ever seen.
 We used to sit and cry watching him play.
 He’d be playing ‘Ave Maria’ and we’d all be sitting there crying.
 So I went to school there and played in the marching band and the orchestra.”